 The FDA recommends against the use of Rituxan for people with RA who haven’t been treated with one or more blocking agents for TNF.

-The effectiveness of rituximab in a research study was first reported in 1998.
+The effectiveness of rituximab in a research study was .
 Other clinical trials followed.

 The FDA’s approval of Rituxan use for RA was based on three double-blind studies that compared rituximab and methotrexate treatment with a placebo and methotrexate.

 One of the research studies was a two-year randomized study called REFLEX (Randomized Evaluation of Long‐Term Efficacy of Rituximab in RA).
 Effectiveness was measured using the American College of Rheumatology (ACR) evaluation of improvement in joint tenderness and swelling.

 The people who received rituximab had two infusions, two weeks apart.
 After 24 weeks, REFLEX found that: